Richard Goldenberg

-Richard Goldenberg (born 21 November 1947, died 10 March 2023) was a French chess FIDE Master (FM) and International Correspondence Chess Master (1986), a two-times French Chess Championship silver medalist (1978, 1981).
-Richard Goldenberg died on March 10, 2023.
+Richard Goldenberg (21 November 1947 – 10 March 2023) was a French chess player.
+He was a FIDE Master (FM), an International Correspondence Chess Master (1986), and a two-time French Chess Championship silver medalist (1978, 1981).

 Biography

-In the mid-1970s to the mid-1980s Richard Goldenberg was one of the leading French chess players.
+In the mid-1970s to the mid-1980s Goldenberg was one of the leading French chess players.
 He participated in the finals of the French Chess Championships many times.
-Richard Goldenberg has won silver medals twice in these tournaments: in 1978 in Castelnaudary he ranked 2nd and in 1981 in Vitrolles he shared 1st with Jean-Luc Seret but lost additional play-off 0:2.
+Goldenberg won silver medals twice in these tournaments: in 1978 in Castelnaudary he ranked 2nd and in 1981 in Vitrolles he shared 1st with Jean-Luc Seret but lost an additional play-off 0:2.

-Richard Goldenberg played for France in the Chess Olympiads:
+Goldenberg played for France in the Chess Olympiads: